erszcz/msc-thesis/dfly-multiboot.md

 `dloader` is capable of preparing the kernel environment before booting the kernel.
 In fact, it's got a Forth interpreter built in what makes it capable of performing some complicated tasks.
+Most of the time, though, `dloader` is simply used for parameterizing the functioning of some kernel subsystem, device driver or network stack.
-Setup of the kernel might involve basic things like choosing the root device or much more specific ones like fine tuning particular device driver or network stack parameters.
+Setup of the kernel might also involve basic things like choosing the root device.
 However, the kernel environment is essentially just a simple key-value storage space where keys and values are zero-terminated strings whose meaning is left for interpretation to particular kernel subsystems.